Anger rises as California utility imposes more blackouts

 Pacific Gas & Electric Corp. said its latest blackout would affect nearly 600,000 customers in 29 counties, or about 1.5 million people.
-The announcement came even before the end of the last blackout, which shut off power to more than 2.5 million people over the weekend.
+The announcement came even before the last blackout had ended, which shut power to more than 2.5 million people over the weekend.

-People searched for places to charge cellphones and stocked up on ice after PG&E gave warning.
+People searched for places to charge phones and stocked up on ice after PG&E gave warning.

 Petaluma resident Scotty Richardson, whose lights went out Saturday, said the prospect that power might not be restored for days makes him “furious, furious.”